digital-asset/canton/README.md

 # Canton

-[Canton is a next-generation distributed DAML runtime](https://www.canton.io) that implements DAML's built-in models of authorization and privacy faithfully.
+[Canton is a next-generation DAML ledger interoperability protocol](https://www.canton.io) that implements DAML's built-in models of authorization and privacy faithfully.

 * By partitioning the global state it solves both the privacy problems and the scaling bottlenecks of platforms such as